city guide 12 min read

 Frequently Asked Questions

-What are the best summer camps in San Francisco for kids in 2026?
+What are the best summer camps in San Francisco in 2026?

-How much does summer camp in San Francisco cost per week?
+How much do summer camps in San Francisco cost in 2026?

-Are there free or low-cost summer camps in San Francisco?
+Are there affordable summer camps in San Francisco?

-Looking for financial aid programs across the full Bay Area?
-See our guide to Summer Camp Financial Aid and Scholarships in the Bay Area 2026.
+Need help with financial aid?
+See Summer Camp Financial Aid and Scholarships in the Bay Area 2026.

 Ready to plan?